Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 * `address`
     * `address.type` - address type (`account` - for an address, `contract` - for a contract)
     * `address.contract_code_hex` -  hex code of the contract at the momemt of creation (for a contract), or null (for an address)
+    * `address.contract_created` - for a contract - if the contact was indeed created then true, if not (i.e. with a failed `create` call) - false, or null (for an address)
-    * `address.contract_destroyed` - for a contract - if the contact was destroyed (SELFDESCTRUCT) then true, if not - false, or null (for an address)
+    * `address.contract_destroyed` - for a contract - if the contact was successfully destroyed (SELFDESCTRUCT) then true, if not - false, or null (for an address)
     * `address.balance` - exact address balance in wei (here and below for values in wei - numeric string)
     * `address.balance_usd` - address balance in USD - float
     * `address.received_approximate` - total received in wei (approximately) (\*)